NeotokyoRebuild/neo/README.md

 On Windows CLI, make sure the "x86 Native Tools Command Prompt for VS2022" is used instead of the default.

+#### QtCreator
+Generally setting it up "just works", however by default builds are not done in parallel.
+To fix this, just from the sidebar go to: Project > [YOUR KIT (under Build & Run)] > Build > Build Steps.
+Just add `--parallel` to CMake arguments.

 ### Additional setup + steam mod setup
 See instructions for your platform, refer to the VDC wiki on setting up extras, chroot/containers, etc...: https://developer.valvesoftware.com/wiki/Source_SDK_2013